iamnbutler/kaishi/readme.md

 An extremely minimal template for getting projects started.
 Includes a basic CSS reset and prelinked style.css and scripts.js files.

-kaishi does not have any IE fallback JS and is mostly meant for rapid prototyping and experiments.
+kaishi is meant for rapid prototyping and experiments, and does not have IE fallbacks or styles.

 ##Version History
 * 1.2 Moved to compass